 This topic comes up every now and then an I wanted to nip it in the bud *har har*.
 Some people cut a flower spikes after the blooms fall, others don’t.
-I do not, and I’ll tell you why…but first, let’s talk about the one case where you should.
+I don’t and this article will explain why; but first, let’s talk about the one case where you probably should cut the spikes on your phal.

 When you SHOULD cut a Phalaenopsis spike (the exception)

-If your plant is stressed, if it has few roots, leathery/wilted leaves, or is just generally not doing well, AND it is actively GROWING a new spike or flower buds, then you should cut the spike so the plant starts focusing energy on roots and leaves rather than blooming.
-A plant will bloom itself to death and only when the balance of nutrient uptake and light is perfect will you get both spike and leaf or root growth at the same time.
-Normally you’ll only get one or the other…so if your plant is struggling, cut the spike.
+If your plant is stressed, if it has few roots, leathery/wilted leaves, or if it’s just generally not doing well, AND it is actively GROWING a new spike or flower buds, then you should cut the spike so the plant starts focusing energy on root and leaf growth rather than blooming.
+A plant can bloom itself to death if conditions are not ideal and it’s only when the balance of nutrient uptake and light is ideal that you’ll get both spike and leaf or root growth at the same time.
+Typically though, you’ll only get flower/spike development or vegetative growth…so if your plant is struggling, cut the spike.
 With that caveat out of the way…

 1. If you don’t cut Phalaenopsis spikes you’ll get more flowers overall